jmphil/capstoneProject/README.md

 <h2><u>Challenges & Solutions:</u><h2>
 <h3>Some of the biggest challenges I faced with this project build included:</h2>

-<b>Challenge: React Lifecycle Methods</b>
+<b>Challenge: </b>
 <br/> <br/>
 <b>Solution: </b>

-<b>Challenge: Working with a React theme</b>
+<b>Challenge: Working with a React template</b>
 <br/> <br/>
 <b>Solution:  Working with a template for the first time was a big challenge.
-After
+I spent many hours renaming and reworking the file structure and layout unitl it met my needs.
 </b>

 <b>Challenge: </b>